AndrewHyland757/Oishi_Restaurant/README.md

 - A responsive navbar that will have links to all the sections and pages in the website.
 - A visually strong landing page that entices the user on to further exploration of the business.
 - Visual language and styling that reflects the brands values and appeals to the target audience.
-- About section, with a brief suitable description of the restaurant with three images.
+- About section with a brief suitable description of the restaurant with three images.
 - Specials section showcasing some of the menu items on offer.
 - Chef section describing the head chef with an image.
 - Reservations section, where logged-in and logged-out users can make reservations.
 - A footer section with contact information, social media links, site links and opening times.
 - Register and login pages using Django Allauth.
 - A view bookings page to manage bookings.
+- An edit bookings page.
+- A delete bookings page.
 - A logout page for logged in users.

 ## Front-End Design